tokkonopapa/WordPress-IP-Geo-Block/README.md

 Yes, here is the list of all hooks.

-- `ip-geo-block-addr` : IP address of accessor.
+* `ip-geo-block-addr` : IP address of accessor.
-- `ip-geo-block-headers` : compose http request headers.
+* `ip-geo-block-headers` : compose http request headers.
-- `ip-geo-block-comment` : validate IP address at `wp-comments-post.php`.
+* `ip-geo-block-comment` : validate IP address on `wp-comments-post.php`.
-- `ip-geo-block-login` : validate IP adress at `wp-login.php`.
+* `ip-geo-block-login` : validate IP adress on `wp-login.php`.
+* `ip-geo-block-admin` : validate IP adress on `wp-admin/admin.php` except DOING_AJAX.
-- `ip-geo-block-maxmind-path` : absolute path where Maxmind DB files should be saved.
+* `ip-geo-block-maxmind-path` : absolute path where Maxmind DB files should be saved.
-- `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind DB zip file for IPv4.
+* `ip-geo-block-maxmind-zip-ipv4` : url to Maxmind DB zip file for IPv4.
-- `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind DB zip file for IPv6.
+* `ip-geo-block-maxmind-zip-ipv6` : url to Maxmind DB zip file for IPv6.
-- `ip-geo-block-ip2location-path` : absolute path where IP2Location DB file is saved.
+* `ip-geo-block-ip2location-path` : absolute path where IP2Location DB file is saved.

 For more details, see `samples.php` combined together within this package.

-### Notes:
+### Other Notes:

 Before updating from older version to newer, please deactivate then activate this plugin on the plugin dashboard.